meta-pytorch/BackendBench/VLLM_PROTOTYPE_README.md

 # VLLM Backend 8-GPU Prototype

 This prototype demonstrates a scalable self-hosted VLLM deployment for massively parallel kernel generation using rejection sampling.
-The system is designed to scale from 8 GPUs to 1000+ GPUs while maintaining the same architectural principles.
+The system is designed to scale from 8 GPUs to 1000+ GPUs.

 ## Architecture Overview